-In Galaxy S20 Settings page, tap Display, as shown below.
+On the Galaxy S20 Settings page, tap Display, as shown below.

 In the navigation bar settings page, as shown below, you first need to set the navigation type to Navigation buttons.

-Of course, if you want to use the full-screen gestures, you do not need the Galaxy s20 navigation buttons.
+Of course, if you want to use full-screen gestures, you do not need the Galaxy s20 navigation buttons.

 By default, the navigation button layout is Recents—Home—Back.